 6. Ian Shepherd’s Home Mastering Masterclass

-As a recent graduate of this program, I can’t recommend it enough.
+As a graduate of this program, I can’t recommend it enough.
 Ian’s style of over-the-shoulder teaching makes for an excellent resource.
 As a member, you will also have access to his exclusive Facebook group which I find to be of very high value.
 Simply put, this course will teach you mastering.

 Every week you get a new video where Ian shows you his mastering process for a different song using a different DAW each week.
 You are also left with homework for that week which you can discuss in his live Q&A sessions with him.